 In order to protect our Users from commercial advertising or solicitation, we reserve the right to restrict the number of e-mails which an employer may send to Users to a number which L4R deems appropriate in its sole discretion.
 You shall use the Services for hiring purposes in accordance with all applicable privacy and data protection laws.

-A Job posting on the Services may not contain:
+A job posting on the Services may not contain:

 (a) any hyperlinks, other than those specifically authorized by L4R;